sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 (flow description in the chapter below)

 "reset-factory" script will create new config_db.json if needed using "config-setup factory" command.<br/>
-In addition, it will clear system logs and files.<br/>
+In addition, it will clear logs, tech-support and reboot-cause files, users history files and home directories.<br/>

 Steps: